Skip to content

 Assigning aliases to images

-It's possible (and sometimes necessary) to assign an alias name to any given image.
-Alias names should consist of alphanumerical characters only, and must be unique within the same application.
-Re-using an alias name across different applications is allowed.
+It's required to assign an alias name to any given image.
+Alias names should consist of alphanumerical characters only, and must be unique within the application reference.

-The alias you assign to any image will be reused as a key in the annotations used to define further options, so a little care should be taken when defining such a name.
-It's generally advised to use only alpha-numerical characters.
+It's generally advised to use only alphanumerical characters.
 The character / (forward-slash) can be used in the name, but must be referenced as _ (underscore) in the annotation.
-This is a limit of Kubernetes.
+This is a limitation of Kubernetes.
 So for example, if you assign the alias argoproj/argocd to your image, the appropriate key in the annotation would be referenced as argoproj_argocd.

 Update strategies